 - We have implemented social distancing, face covering, hand hygiene and environmental cleaning policies and procedures.
 We offer on-site COVID-19 and antibody testing for RU employees and mandate weekly COVID-19 testing for employees who come to campus to conduct work activities.
 We require any employee reporting to work to complete a health self-assessment prior to coming to campus, and we require those who are experiencing symptoms, have close contact with someone who has tested positive or is symptomatic and those that have traveled to areas of concern to remain off-campus and self-monitor until cleared for return to work by OHS.

 - The University is restricting access to campus to RU employees and approved service personnel, approved scientific collaborators and approved volunteers only.

 - Events that are not mission-critical are canceled until further notice.
 These include the Tri-I Noon Recitals and the Peggy Rockefeller Concerts, Vendor Equipment Demonstrations, Symposiums and Vendor Trade Shows.
 Other events and internal “gatherings” (e.g., lectures, symposia) will take place remotely or have been postponed.
 In person meetings, not matter the size, are being held virtually whenever possible.

 - We are ensuring that we have adequate inventory of materials and items needed for normal operations as well as for response actions that RU essential personnel may have to undertake.

-- We have prohibited business travel to certain areas of concern and are encouraging members of our community to avoid travel to areas of outbreak.
+- We have prohibited all non-essential business travel and are encouraging members of our community to avoid all non-essential travel.
 And we have implemented a self-monitoring program for members of our community who have traveled within areas of concern.